Kankakee

 • The client relationship: We develop close, personal relationships with each of our clients through in-person meetings and electronic communication in between.

-• Other lawyers refer to us: We have built such a reputation for smart, aggressive advocacy that many of our cases are referred to us by lawyers outside our firm.
+• Other lawyers refer to us: Our reputation for smart, aggressive advocacy has led lawyers outside our firm to refer many of our cases to us.

 If you are looking for a personal injury lawyer in the Champaign area, Spiros Law, P.C. should be at the top of your list.
 We will handle your case with care and fight the party who injured you for every cent you deserve.